-• Check Printing Software Implementation - The Company's most common way of paying claims and refunded premiums is with physical checks.
-Citizens procured a new check printing software which will be implemented in a two-phased approach during the remainder of 2021 and 2022.
+• Check Printing Software Implementation - Citizens procured a new check printing software which will be implemented in a two-phased approach during the remainder of 2021 and 2022.
 With any process that generates high-value assets such as printed checks, it is critical that system access and permissions, as well as physical access to restricted rooms, are set up properly upon implementation.

-- Litigation Guidelines Revision As part of the continued monitoring of the progress of the working plan and implementation of the initiatives developed by Claims Management in response to EY's observations and improvement opportunities, Internal Audit will provide advisory services as part of the review and update of the Claims Legal Services Guidelines.
-EY had noted that the claim litigation guidelines do not promote adequate control over outside counsel activities or effective expense management consistent with industry leading practices and recommended strengthening the guidelines to promote effective management over litigated claims. - myAgency Post Implementation The Agency Management System (AMS) Phase 1 was successfully implemented in July 2020 with Phase 2 implemented in Q4 2020.
-The platform supports the tracking and monitoring of agent licenses, commissions, performance, investigations, complaints, and key performance indicators.
-The audit will evaluate the adequacy and effectiveness of controls related to the Agency Management processes and application. - Rate Override Technology PolicyCenter now enables authorized Underwriters to correct the system-generated premium for new-business and renewal policies.
+- Litigation Guidelines Revision As part of the continued monitoring of the progress of the working plan and implementation of the initiatives developed by Claims Management in response to EY's observations and improvement opportunities, Internal Audit will provide advisory services as part of the review and update of the Claims Legal Services Guidelines. - myAgency Post Implementation The audit will evaluate the adequacy and effectiveness of controls related to the Agency Management processes and application. - Rate Override Technology PolicyCenter now enables authorized Underwriters to correct the system-generated premium for new-business and renewal policies.
 Premium changes are necessary under certain circumstances, such as for rate capping adjustments to maintain Citizens' glide path.
 Since the process has changed significantly, Internal Audit will validate the implemented control structure and ensure the controls are working as intended. - SB 1598 Implementation Internal Audit is providing advisory services with regards to the implementation of processes and procedures necessary to comply with the requirements of Senate Bill 1598, which was recently signed into law with some provisions effective July 1, 2021 and others January 1, 2022.